Sister Cecile Faget, SSMN, kind-hearted longtime teacher, dies at 93

 “It’s a happy life and a special way of consecrating yourself to the Lord,” she told the North Texas Catholic.

-The energetic, always smiling educator passed away suddenly on January 26 in a local hospital.
+The energetic, always smiling educator passed away January 26 in a local hospital.
 She was 93.

-Funeral arrangements are pending.
+Visitation is set for Feb.
+1 from 4 p.m. to 6 p.m. at Thompson’s Harveson & Cole funeral home in Fort Worth with a prayer vigil beginning at 5:30 p.m.
+A Mass of Christian Burial is set for Feb.
+2 at 10 a.m. in St. Andrew Parish.

-Born in New Orleans, Louisiana on August 1, 1923, Sr. Cecile moved with her family to Dallas as a young girl and was introduced to the Sisters of St. Mary as a 10-year-old student at St. Edward’s Academy.
+Born in New Orleans, Louisiana on August 1, 1923, Sr. Cecile moved with her family to Dallas where her father was a cellist with the Dallas Symphony.
+She was introduced to the Sisters of St. Mary as a student at St. Edward’s Academy, “and I’ve been with them ever since,” she said.

-During her years in religious life, Sr. Cecile taught in various schools, most notably at the University of Dallas where she was a member of the English faculty 10 years.
+After working as a secretary and attending night classes at Loyola University in New Orleans, Cecile Faget entered the novitiate of the Sisters of St. Mary in Fort Worth.
+Known then as Sister Mary Ignatius, she made her first vows in 1946 and perpetual profession in 1952.

+Sr. Cecile studied English literature and received a Bachelor of Arts degree from Our Lady of Victory College, a master’s degree from the Catholic University of America, and doctorate from the University of Ottawa.

+Her years as an elementary school teacher were spent at The Shrine of the True Cross in Dickinson, TX.; St. Cecilia School in Dallas; Academy of Mary Immaculate in Wichita Falls, and Resurrection School in Houston.
+She taught secondary school for one year at OLV Academy and Notre Dame High School.

+Sr. Cecile’s work in pastoral ministries was extensive.
+She helped with catechetical formation in the Diocese of Houston-Galveston, taught religious education, and assisted with the Spanish choir at Resurrection Church in Houston.
+At Our Lady of Guadalupe Parish in Houston she served in the food pantry and assisted immigrants.

+She performed secretarial duties for the Marriage Tribunal of the Diocese of Fort Worth.

 In 1995, Sr. Cecile traveled to Africa to help the order’s missionary sisters in Rwanda.
+Her skills also proved invaluable during foreign mission assignments in Peru, Mexico, and the Dominican Republic.

-Later in life, she tutored students in English and Spanish and continued helping people with their ESL lessons until her unexpected death.
+Later in life, she tutored students in English and Spanish at St. Jude Parish in Mansfield.
+Three days before her death, she was still helping adults with their ESL lessons at Immaculate Heart of Mary in Fort Worth.
 In 2012, the late Sister St. John Begnaud, author of A Little Good: The Sisters of St. Mary in Texas, acknowledged Sr. Cecile for helping her edit the text.

-She also served for many years on the Marriage Tribunal in the Diocese of Fort Worth.

 “Sister Cecile was an exceptional person who was always willing to give of herself,” according to Sister Gabriela Martinez, the order’s provincial superior.
 “Our community is heartbroken.
 What affects one affects the others.”

-Note: Editor's Note: This article was updated with funeral arrangements and additional biographical information.